Blowin' in the Wind: Certifications

-Peter, Paul and Mary recording
+Peter, Paul and Mary version

 The most commercially successful version is by folk music trio Peter, Paul and Mary, who released the song in June 1963, three weeks after The Freewheelin' Bob Dylan was issued.
 Albert Grossman, then managing both Dylan and Peter, Paul and Mary, brought the trio the song which they promptly recorded (on a single take) and released.
-The trio's version, which was the title track of their third album, peaked at number 2 on the Billboard charts behind "Fingertips" by Stevie Wonder.
+The trio's version, which was the title track of their third album, peaked at number two on the Billboard Hot 100 behind "Fingertips" by Stevie Wonder.
 The group's version also went to number one on the Middle-Road charts for five weeks.
 Cash Box described it as "a medium-paced sailor’s lament sung with feeling and authority by the folk trio."

+In 1964 at the 6th Annual Grammy Awards, Peter, Paul & Mary won two Grammys for "Blowin' in the Wind": Best Folk Recording and Best Performance by a Vocal Group.
+In 2003, Peter, Paul & Mary's version of "Blowin' in the Wind" was inducted into the Grammy Hall of Fame.

 Chart performance

 Other versions

 "Blowin' in the Wind" has been recorded by hundreds of other artists.